KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\routes.py:21`

 **Description**:
-The `reset_deal_filters` method is likely designed to clear or reset any applied filters on deals within the EeazyCRM application, allowing users to view all deals without any filtering criteria.
+The `reset_deal_filters` method is used to clear or reset any applied filters on the deals in the EeazyCRM application.
+It is likely called by the system or user when they want to view all deals without any filters.

 ---